-10. Intra Area Authentication.
-OSPF supports router authentication within areas.
+10. Intra Area Authentication - Part 1.
+OSPF supports neighbour authentication.
 This is quite important inside ISP networks to prevent the introduction of improperly configured or unintended equipment.

-Each team will turn on authentication for area 0 using the area N authentication command.
+Each router team will turn on authentication.
+This first step will enable the area to support authentication using the area N authentication message-digest command.
+As soon as this is done, all adjacencies will be expected to use neighbour authentication.

 An example configuration for Router6 might be:

 '''

-ipv6 router ospf 20
+Router6(config) #router ospf 20

-area 0 authentication ipsec spi 256 md5 0123456789ABCDEF0123456789ABCDEF
+Router6(config-router) # area 0 authentication message-digest

-!

 '''